-Anthony Bourdain Was Emotionally Charged When Talking About #MeToo
+Anthony Bourdain Became An Unexpected #MeToo Advocate With ‘A Real Sense Of Rage’

 — SouthFloridaReporter (@SFLReporter) June 8, 2018

-Primarily, because of his close relationship with Argento, this topic became very personal, but he is reluctant to accept praise for embracing it.
+Primarily, because of his close relationship with Argento, this topic became very personal, but he was reluctant to accept praise for embracing it.

 “I’d like to say that I was only enlightened in some way or I’m an activist or virtuous, but in fact, I have to be honest with myself.
 I met one extraordinary woman with an extraordinary and painful story, who introduced me to a lot of other women with extraordinary stories and suddenly it was personal.”

-Bourdain says that more than anything, the #MeToo movement has made him ask himself some serious, hard questions about his own behavior in reference to interactions with women in and out of the restaurant industry.
+Bourdain said that more than anything, the #MeToo movement made him ask himself some serious, hard questions about his own behavior in reference to interactions with women in and out of the restaurant industry.
+He felt that a lot of men, including himself, were in the process of reexamining their lives and questioning things they had seen and not reported or allowed to happen around them.
+Bourdain said that he is merciless when addressing people and other chefs he admired about their potential crimes.

-“So I think, like a lot of men, I’m reexamining my life.
-I look back, like hopefully a lot of men in that industry and think — not necessarily ‘what did I do or not do?’ — but ‘what did I see and what did I let slide?
-What did I not notice?'”

-Bourdain says that even about people and other chefs he admired, he is merciless when addressing their potential crimes.

 “I’m not in a forgiving state of mind.
 I mean, that s**t ain’t OK.”